Building Robots in Teams

 In this section, you will work in a team to create a new ROS2 package (or two, your choice) in your shared repository.
 Your implementation should contain two nodes: node A and node B. Node A will publish a simple message, and Node B will subscribe to that message and print it to the console.

-Read through the instructions and then decide with your teammate how the work will be divided.
+Read through the instructions and then decide with your teammate how the work will be fairly divided.

 Lab Notebook